chrisfcarroll/Azure-VM-Run/README.md

 ```

 ### Cleanup
 Keeping a workspace will cost you about $1 per day.
-Delete the whole resource group or just the workspace with:
+Delete the whole resource group or just the workspace with one of:
 ```
 az group delete --name ml1
 az ml workspace delete --name ml1